 - Attraction passes, entry tickets, or reservations

 Embark on a journey through history with a self-guided audio tour of Boston’s Freedom Trail, tracing the steps of Revolutionary War heroes!
-Discover the true story behind Paul Revere’s Midnight Ride, experience the struggle for American Independence, and much more—travel back to the historic days of Paul Revere and Samuel Adams in Boston.
-As you explore…
+Discover the true story of Paul Revere’s Midnight Ride, experience the struggle for American Independence, and much more—travel back to the era of Paul Revere and Samuel Adams in historic Boston.
+As you explore the…

 Embark on a journey through history with a self-guided audio tour of Boston’s Freedom Trail, tracing the steps of Revolutionary War heroes!
-Discover the true story behind Paul Revere’s Midnight Ride, experience the struggle for American Independence, and much more—travel back to the historic days of Paul Revere and Samuel Adams in Boston.
-As you explore the Freedom Trail, you’ll uncover details from the Boston Common to the USS Constitution.
-Additionally, enjoy a thrilling bonus tour of the Battle of Bunker Hill!
+Discover the true story of Paul Revere’s Midnight Ride, experience the struggle for American Independence, and much more—travel back to the era of Paul Revere and Samuel Adams in historic Boston.
+As you explore the Freedom Trail, gain insights into landmarks from the Boston Common to the USS Constitution.
+Additionally, enjoy an exciting bonus tour that brings the Battle of Bunker Hill to life!

-After booking, check your email or text messages to download the separate Audio Tour Guide App by Action while connected to WiFi or mobile data.
+After booking, be sure to check your email or text messages to download the separate Audio Tour Guide App by Action while connected to WiFi or mobile data.
 Enter the password, download the tour, and enjoy it offline.
-Follow the audio instructions and route from the designated starting point.
+Simply follow the audio instructions and route from the specified starting point.

 Please note, this is not an entrance ticket.
 Verify opening hours before your visit.